phy-q/benchmark/README.md

     within capability performance on test set.
 12. ```TestAgentOfflineWithinTemplate.py```: Using the saved models in ```LearningAgents/saved_model``` to test agent's within template performance on test set.
-13. ```TrainLearningAgent.py```: Script to train learning agents on particular template with defined mode.
+13. ```TrainLearningAgent.py```: Script to train DQN baseline agents on particular template with defined mode.
 14. ```TestPythonHeuristicAgent.sh```: Bash Script to test heuristic agent's performance on all templates.
-15. ```TrainLearningAgent.sh```: Bash Script to train learning agents on all templates/capabilities.
+15. ```TrainLearningAgent.sh```: Bash Script to train DQN baseline agents to test both local and board generalization.
+16. ```OpenAI_StableBaseline_Train.py```: Python script to run OpenAI Stable Baseline 3 agents on particular template with defined mode..
+17. ```TrainAndTestOpenAIStableBaselines.sh```: Bash script to run OpenAI Stable Baseline 3 agents to test both local and board generalization.

 ## 6. Framework<a name="Framework"></a>